arnamak/stay-centered.nvim/README.md

 ## Summary

+A simple `autocmd` that keeps your cursor at the center of the screen in all contexts.
+No jerkiness when changing modes or jumping to different LOCs.

-This is a really simple replacement for what you might typically do in a keybinding such as:
+Replacement for what you might typically do in keybindings such as:
 ```
 nnoremap "j" "jzz"
 nnoremap "n" "nzzzv"